giancarlorhodes/CareerBuilder/README.md

 # careerbuilder
-Making for Onshore Outsourcing at part of Workforce Optimization program which is a bit of mystery phrase to me right now
+Making for Onshore Outsourcing at part of Workforce Optimization program.
+This might a good idea in other organizations.